 The work schedule will consist of Monday through Friday 8:00AM to 4:30PM.
-There is an occasional Saturday schedule from 8:00AM to 2:00PM.
+Saturday and Sunday 8:00am – 4:30pm, on a rotational basis.
 Work locations may vary between our Echo sites in and outside of Ann Arbor.

 We, the staff and faculty of the U-M Cardiovascular Center (CVC) team, are committed to advancing medicine and serving humanity through living and teaching our core values of Respect and Compassion; Collaboration; Innovation; and Commitment to Excellence.